 There are many dynamics when working with groups of people.

-This is because we are all different, and when you get more than one person in a room, you have the potential for conflict.
+This is because we are all different, and when you get more than one person in a room, you can have conflict.

 This is why it is important to understand team dynamics and have a structured process to manage them.

-Managing teams of people require skill, diplomacy, and genuine care for members.
+The ability to successfully manage teams of people requires skill, diplomacy, and genuine care for members.

 1. Strong Team Leadership